A Rich Pageant of Chicanery

-While a Downstater (he is a Bloomingtonian by birth and upbringing; see The Grand Prairie), Stevenson was a Lake Forestan by sensibility.
+While a Downstater (he is a Bloomingtonian by birth and upbringing) Stevenson was a Lake Forestan by sensibility.
+(His "farm" on the outskirts of Libertytville can fairly be described as being in suburban Lake Forest.)
 He had family connections to the North Shore.
 He worked as a Loop lawyer in Chicago after college, in the prestigious firm of Sidley & Austin and summered in Lake Forest as an “eligible young bachelor.”
 (The last was perhaps a better preparation for politics than is generally recognized) and eventually took a socialite wife.
-Biographer John Barlow Martin noted that when Stevenson ran for the governorship in 1948 many of financial backers were of his social set in Lake Forest who donated money but probably couldn’t bring themselves to vote for him because of his “liberal” views.
+Biographer John Barlow Martin noted that when Stevenson ran for the governorship in 1948 many of financial backers were of his social set in Lake Forest who donated money but probably couldn’t bring themselves to vote for him because of the “liberal” views of this centrist Democrat.

 John Peter Altgeld

-Elected governor in 1892, as progressivism was gathering force, Altgeld was a man for the time in every way.
-His perspective was urban and cosmopolitan rather than rural and Midwestern, and he ran a campaign that was not dependent on donations from special interests (he financed it largely out of his own pocket.)
+Altgeld was a man for the time in every way.
+His perspective was urban and cosmopolitan rather than rural and Midwestern, and he ran a campaign that was not dependent on donations from special interests, as he financed it largely out of his own pocket.
 The younger Carter Harrison, a political ally, said that Altgeld’s was perhaps the most brilliant mind he had encountered in politics.
 Altgeld was “a radical who, though he had become comparatively wealthy by fortunate real estate investments, had preserved his sentiments of comradeship with what he was fond of terming ‘the plain people of the land,’” wrote Harrison.
 “Without his wealth his leanings would probably have carried him to affiliations with the Socialist party, if not indeed into the outright anarchistic group.”

-As governor, Altgeld backed prison reform (he had written the book, Our Penal Machinery and its Victims in 1884), the abolition of child labor, the expansion of the state university, and the appointment of women to key state posts.
-It was Altgeld for example who appointed Hull House luminary Florence Kelley as inspectors of factories.
+As governor, Altgeld backed prison reform (he had written the book, Our Penal Machinery and its Victims in 1884).
+He pushed to abolish child labor and expand the state university system.
+He pioneered in the appointment to key state posts of women such as Hull House luminary Florence Kelley, his inspector of factories.
 Altgeld also proved a fiscal whiz, taxing corporations to the benefit of the chronically strapped state treasury.
 He was personally honest—Altgeld was one of the few Illinois pols to turn down a bribe from Charles Yerkes—and some have speculated that the national Democratic Party might have turned to him as a Presidential nominee had not his German birth barred him from that office.

 Frank O. Lowden

-Frank O. Lowden was a Minnesotan by birth, a rich Chicago corporate attorney by endeavor, a socialite by marriage, and a reformer temperament and conscience.
-Lowden joined the Chicago ruling elite—he married George Pullman’s daughter—and became active in Republic Party politics, Lowden was elected to two terms in Congress, where he earned reputation for helping the farmers that would serve him well in Illinois statewide politics.
-In 1916 he defeated incumbent Democrat Edward Dunne for the governorship.
+Frank O. Lowden was a Minnesotan by birth, a rich Chicago corporate attorney by endeavor, a socialite by marriage, and a reformer by temperament and conscience.
+Lowden joined the Chicago ruling elite—he married George Pullman’s daughter—and became active in Republic Party politics.
+He was elected to two terms in Congress, where he earned reputation for helping the farmers that would serve him well in Illinois statewide politics.
+In 1916 he defeated incumbent Democrat Edward Dunne for the Illinois governorship.

 Lowden was a progressive of the Minnesota type, interested in scientific agriculture and—to the extent the term means “fact-based”—scientific government.
 Lowden backed women’s suffrage and laws against religious and racial discrimination.
 He also built 3,000 miles of new cement roads by 1920, financed by bonds backed by car license fees; most Illinoisans, forever bogged in mud, regarded that as an achievement of a real progressive.